 Work culture is a habit applied by employees in every organization, both government and private.
-Referring to Mangkunegara (2017), work culture is a set of assumptions or a belief system, which can be in the form of values or norms developed in an organization, both in government and non-government organizations.
-These are used as guidelines for the attitudes and behaviors of all members of the organization to implement and overcome various problems of internal adaptation and integration.
-Organizational culture is an important factor for every organization to achieve organizational goals.
+Referring to the opinion of Mangkunegara (2017), work culture is a set of assumptions or a belief system, which can be in the form of values or norms developed in an organization, both in government and non-government organizations, which are used as guidelines for attitudes and behaviors for all members of the organization to implement and overcome various problems of internal adaptation and internal integration.
+As is known, organizational culture is an important factor for every organization in achieving organizational goals.
 Organizations need human resources or employees who have a good work culture for their organization.
 Employees who are loyal to the organization are based on employees who have a high level of culture.
-This tendency can certainly provide benefits for organizations where employees or human resources are the most important assets that must be maintained by the organization.
-This is confirmed through the results of Angelina and Fianty (2024), who state that work culture has a significant influence on employee performance.
-These results indicate that work culture can trigger optimal employee performance.
+This tendency can certainly provide benefits for the organization where employees or human resources are the most important assets that must be maintained, maintained and maintained by the organization.
+This is confirmed through the results of Adhari (2021), who states that work culture has a significant influence on employee performance.
+These results indicate that work culture can be a trigger for the creation of optimal performance in employees.